Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 ## Fishing profit tracker

+- Add Agatha tickets and Forest essence from Agatha contests (1.21)
 - Use drop # in the chat message based on current profit tracker.
 - Option to right align the tracker (and others too)
 - Option to render icons instead of item names